 In our previous lesson, we introduced you to what AliExpress is and how it works.
 Now, you may be thinking that, with the ability to purchase wholesale goods inexpensively straight from Chinese manufacturers, there must be some sort of catch to using AliExpress.com, right?
 Well, like any business transaction -- especially one carried out online -- there is a chance for things to go sideways when you order from AliExpress.
 Not to worry, though; this lesson will discuss the legitimacy, reliability, and safety of buying goods from AliExpress, and explain at least five precautions that you should take in order to shop safely on the website.

 AliExpress is run by the Alibaba Group, one of the largest retail and Internet companies in the world, so it's definitely legit.
 Like for most other e-commerce websites, the question of AliExpress's legitimacy revolves around whether or not its users -- both buyers and sellers -- conduct business in a legal manner.

 The reliability of AliExpress depends somewhat on how close you are to mainland China, where most of its sellers are located.
 The further away you are, the more likely that you'll run into logistics problems.
 And, of course, AliExpress's reliability depends on the ability of its users to conduct business legally.

 AliExpress is safe to buy from if you're vigilant and use common sense.
 You are allowed to get refunds or exchanges if your order doesn't arrive on time, or is significantly different than advertised.
 However, it is still possible to get scammed on AliExpress, especially with low prices on brand-name objects.

 AliExpress has taken several initiatives to protect you as a buyer.
-Our AliExpress Return Policy article will show you how to take advantage of the following protections:
+Our article on AliExpress's return policies will show you how to take advantage of the following protections:

 If your order does not arrive within the latest estimated delivery date promised by your seller, you can request a full refund.